-I’ve finished making the Instructable for 1 of the 3 lifts I designed for my ball machine Ribdul: the Rollercoaster Push Lift.
+I’ve published the Instructable for 1 of the 3 lifts I designed for my ball machine Ribdul: the Separating Chain Lift.
+I originally made the Instructable back in August 2021 so that I could take apart the enormous original Separating Chain Lift, freeing space in my living room for making other Instructables.
 Here is a video and a link to the Instructable.

 I have finished building my latest K’nex ball machine, Ribdul.
 Its name is pronounced “RIB-duhl”.
 It has 2 networks and 14 paths (and a unique white connector floor).